Alignak-monitoring/alignak-doc/source/04_configuration/modules.rst

 Shinken modules
 ---------------

-The Shinken module are not compatible *as is* with Alignak.
+The Shinken modules are not compatible *as is* with Alignak.
 For some of them, only small modifications are necessary in the source code, but we do not recommend it.
 A lot of the features needing external modules in Shinken are now available thanks to the still existing Alignak modules.